Keep Your Child Safe at Summer Camp

 To prevent accidental ingestion, labels of packaged foods must be read every time, food handlers need to be aware of safe preparation practices and avoid shared utensils or equipment, and children need to always ask if a food is safe before eating it, even while at a friend’s house or grandma’s.
 Unfortunately, accidental ingestion occurs, so children with food allergies need to have immediate access to medications, especially an epinephrine auto injector pen, to promptly treat any reaction.
 Additionally, teaching our children how to use the pen correctly, might be what saves their life.

 All caregivers, including school personnel, babysitters and family members, need to be versed in the recognition and treatment of an allergic reaction.
 The difference a moment can make could be critical to saving the day or a life.
-Our convenient locations in the Dallas area can provide the care your loved ones need in the event of an allergic reaction.
+Our convenient locations in Grand Prairie, Weatherford, and Las Colinas can provide the care your loved ones need in the event of an allergic reaction.